lindsayad/moose/modules/navier_stokes/doc/content/source/fvkernels/PINSFVMomentumFriction.md

 This kernel adds the friction term to the porous media Navier Stokes momentum equations.
-This kernel must be used with the canonical PINSFV variable set, e.g. pressure and superficial velocity.
-This kernel supports Darcy and Forchheimer friction models:
+This kernel must be used with the canonical PINSFV variable set, e.g. pressure and superficial velocity, and supports Darcy and Forchheimer friction models:

 Darcy drag model